 "In some areas wire barriers are pretty good, but if you're not careful where you put them they can be incredibly dangerous" says road safety expert and Australian Motorcycle Council spokesman, Guy Stanford.

-Motorcyclists, in particular, have raised concerns that wire barriers can act as a "cheese cutter" when riders fall or slide into them.
+Motorcyclists, in particular, have raised concerns that wire road safety barriers can act as a "cheese cutter" when riders fall or slide into them.
 But, according to Stanford, "The biggest problem is the vertical posts.
 Upright objects are a motorcyclists' worst enemy.
 Whether it's a tree, a telephone pole or a post in a fence, where there's an upright, that's where the force is concentrated and that's what kills or seriously injures riders."

 It's not only motorcyclists who are put at risk where wire barriers are unsuitably installed.
 Their effectiveness relies on the wire remaining highly tensioned, and even minor contact with vehicles can cause the barriers to slacken.
 It's expensive and time consuming to "retention" the wire, meaning many remain slack and of little use.